NOTICE OF PROPOSED RULE MAKING Part 1205 Uniform Code: Variance and Appeals Procedures (19 NYCRR Part 1205)

 Proposed Amendments to Part 1205

 The proposed rule would amend and update Part 1205.
-Generally, changes were made throughout Part 1205 to:
+The changes would clarify the routine cases aspect of the variance procedures as follows:

 Invitation to Participate in Rule Making Process